- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 - Edit file

-environment variable that defines memory and uncomment it if it is commented.
-This line looks something like the following:JAVA_OPTS="${JAVA_OPTS} -Xmx1024m -Xms1024m +UseConcMarkSweepGC"
+JAVA_OPTSenvironment variable that defines memory, and uncomment it if it is commented.
+This line looks something like the following:JAVA_OPTS="${JAVA_OPTS} -Xmx1024m -Xms1024m +UseConcMarkSweepGC" - Modify the

 Elasticsearch Memory Optimization